trustoverip/utility-foundry-wg/workflow/stories/kob.md

 4. Conducted sessions with Hyperledgerkochi.
 5. Built up a website for the project.
 6. Recruited a steward.
+7. Started community contributions.

 ### Implement

 - Drafted Governance documents with Sovrin's Governance Framework as a reference.
 - Drafted Steward Agreement.
+- Other agreements and policy related documents will be added.

 ### Maintain